Pharmacy (album)

-Pharmacy is the debut studio album by Swedish electronic music duo Galantis, released on 8 June 2015.
+Pharmacy is the debut studio album by Swedish electronic music act Galantis, released on 8 June 2015.
 The album features six singles ("Runaway (U & I)", "You", "Peanut Butter Jelly", "Gold Dust", "In My Head" and "Louder, Harder, Better").

 Artwork

 Overall, four "Seafoxes" are included in the album artwork.
 The cover features a unique Seafox, only seen on the album artwork.

 The booklet features a Seafox also used for the "You" single artwork, and also appears on the cover of the Galantis EP.

 The inside panel of the digipak features a Seafox used for the "Peanut Butter Jelly" single artwork, and also the YouTube audio for "Louder, Harder, Better".

 Behind the CD tray is a Seafox also used to front the "Gold Dust" single artwork, and also appears on the cover of the Galantis EP.

 The booklet included also includes a picture of Galantis themselves (Christian "Bloodshy" Karlsson, Linus "Style of Eye" Eklöw), standing back to back.